 - Read Scripture daily.
 Maybe a Psalm a day or a chapter from one of the Gospels.

 - Read Forever: A Catholic Devotional for Your Marriage by the Angels.
-We did this during Lent last year since it’s 6 weeks long.
+We did this during Lent one year since it’s 6 weeks long.
 It only takes 5 minutes a day!

 - Do the enrichment program Beloved: Mystery & Meaning of Marriage.
 If your church parish has a subscription to Formed.org, you could do Beloved for free!
 There are 6 sessions, so you can do one each week in Lent.